Last Updated on July 15, 2021

 The Desert Essentials

-Here’s a list of what I bring on most of my multi-day treks.
+Here’s a list of the gear I bring on most of my multi-day backpacking trips.

-On this trip, however, I did not bring any rain gear, down jacket, gloves, thermal, long underwear, or balaclava on this trek.
-The chance of rain in the desert is extremely unlikely.
-The comfortable night-time temperatures allowed me to leave my cold-weather clothing at the Camping Quilarcay.
+On this trip, however, I did not bring any rain gear, down jacket, gloves, thermal, long underwear, or balaclava.
+The chance of rain in the Atacama is extremely unlikely, and the comfortable night-time temperatures allowed me to leave my cold-weather clothing at the Camping Quilarcay.

 Food and Water